Dark Mode

 43. Hosting

-Web hosting is the action of storing a website’s files and applications on a server to make it available to use on the internet.
+Web hosting refers to storing a website’s files and applications on a server to make it available to use on the internet.

 Like plugging a cable into the socket, hosting is a necessary facet of a website for it to be available online.